daaugusto/spelllangidentifier/README.md

 Configuration (~/.vimrc)
 ------------------------

 Please, check out the sample Vim configuration file `vimrc.sli`.
+You can introduce your changes there and *source* it directly from your personal *vimrc* by inserting the line `source /path/to/vimrc.sli`.

 Usage
 -----

-   1. Automatically (just open a text, mail or TeX file as defined above)
+   1. Automatically (just open a text, mail or TeX file, as illustrated in `vimrc.sli`).
+It even works on-the-fly while you edit the file, switching the languages on a paragraph basis when working on multi-language documents (configurable).
-   2. Using shortcuts in normal or insert mode (F6, F7, and F8; F9 to disable spell checking)
+   2. Using shortcuts in normal or insert mode (`F6`, `F7`, and `F8`; `F9` to disable spell checking).
-   3. Directly: `:{range}SpellLangIdentify` (identify the language based on `{range}` lines; default is the whole buffer)
+   3. Directly: `:{range}SpellLangIdentify` (identify the language based on `{range}` lines; default is the whole buffer).

 Notes